 How do you help solar site stakeholders?

 - In some cases, customers challenge the results of our inspection.
-I can then leverage my experience to help teach clients why an anomaly was not marked, for example the variation on the image may just be a cloud reflection on thin film panels.
+I can then leverage my experience to help teach clients why an anomaly was not marked, for example, the variation on the image may just be a cloud reflection on thin-film panels.
 I help solar sites save money by fixing issues sooner and sometimes, it only requires simple remediation measures such as identifying shading that is easily fixed.
-In other cases, it is the computer that can be tricked, but thanks to our unique approach with humans-in-the-loop we can ensure we identify those false positives.
+In other cases, the computer can be tricked, but thanks to our unique approach with humans-in-the-loop we can ensure we identify those false positives.

 How did the training help you in your job?

 - The certification training gave me an understanding of the background of thermography and the difference between qualitative and quantitative thermal data for reporting.
 These help interpret thermal signatures or defaults in materials.

 - Understanding the impact that scene temperature range and flight height play in correct sensor settings.
 I also learned what cannot be changed from a photo (i.e. range, focus, and composition) and what settings can be changed (e.g. emissivity which differs per material).

 - Overall, the training had to be somewhat high level to apply to all professions, meaning more theory was covered in class.
 However, for me, in practice is where you learn how to play with different camera settings to understand the sensitivity of different types of sensors.
 This is where you learn that wrong results can easily occur so input must be based on experienced quantitative and qualitative interpretation.

 The bottom line is that everyone wishes solar site inspections, analysis and reporting could be 100% automated – but that is an illusion.
 For analysis and output that you can trust, you need a healthy mix of state-of-the-art automation and a human-in-the-loop.
 The thermographer is a key ingredient to ensuring the highest quality standards that optimize efficiency and reduce losses for the PV industry.

 If you want to find out more, please get in touch.